justinethier/cyclone/docs/Garbage-Collector.md

 ## Overview

 A single heap is used to store objects relocated from the various thread stacks.
 Eventually the heap will run too low on space and a collection is required to reclaim unused memory.
-The collector thread is used to perform the major GC, with cooperation from the mutator threads.
+The collector thread is used to perform a major GC with cooperation from the mutator threads.

-Cyclone's implementation generally tries to use atomic operations, but there is some locking.
-In particular, heap is protected by lock during object allocation and deallocation.
-This is one area that could probably be improved.

-## DLG Algorithm

-Each object is assigned a color:
+Each object is assigned a color to indicate the status of its memory:

 - Blue - Unallocated memory.
 - Red - Objects on the stack.